LLazzar/datascience-portfolio/index.md

 >
 > <img src="https://raw.githubusercontent.com/lorenzolazzari98/commit-classification/main/figures/data_example.jpg" width=310> <img src="https://raw.githubusercontent.com/lorenzolazzari98/commit-classification/c15d9775b7d5c70bebbe9179780adbebece193de/figures/logit_confusion_matrix.png" width=120 length=120>
 >
-> In this project I tried to replicate the work done in [this paper](https://raw.githubusercontent.com/lorenzolazzari98/commit-classification/c15d9775b7d5c70bebbe9179780adbebece193de/reference/paper.pdf).
-Starting with a 5-class labeled dataset of commit messages and using classical NLP techniques (data cleaning and feature extraction), several baseline classification models were fitted and evaluated.
-One among the different model has been chosen and fine-tuned using RepeatedKFold validation.
-Yhe final model ( a logistic regression eone) is finally evaluated on the test set.
+> In this project, I aimed to replicate the work done in [this paper](https://raw.githubusercontent.com/lorenzolazzari98/commit-classification/c15d9775b7d5c70bebbe9179780adbebece193de/reference/paper.pdf).
+The project started with a 5-class labeled dataset of commit messages, and classical NLP techniques such as data cleaning and feature extraction were used to preprocess the data.
+Then, several baseline classification models were fitted and evaluated.
+One of the models was chosen and fine-tuned using RepeatedKFold validation.
+Finally, the chosen model (a logistic regression) was evaluated on the test set to measure its performance.
 >

 ## • ....